ryuran/talks/src/decks/crypto-for-devs/sections/en/07-tooling.md

 ???

 In the browser, there is a spec, produced by the _W3C WebCrypto Woking Group_.
-I know the group's chairwoman, and when she told me they are working on a spec, I was like this.
+I know the group's chairwoman, and when she told me they are working on a spec, I was pretty happy.
 Then I read the spec.

 It is the most obscure, unsable spec produced by the W3C.
 It's a paper from researchers and security experts, for cryptographers.
 If you're not involved in cryptography, you must give it up.